charelF/LSDEW4/dataoverview.md

-# Overview of sizes of relevant Analytics Datasets
+# Overview of sizes of relevant Wikipedia Analytics Datasets

 Source: https://dumps.wikimedia.org/other/analytics/